 - (1) The contractor is liable for the lack of conformity of work at the time when the risk of accidental loss or damage passes to the customer even if the lack of conformity only becomes evident later.
 Under a consumer contract for services, the contractor is liable for the lack of conformity of work at the time of delivery of the work to the consumer even if the passing of the risk of accidental loss or damage was agreed at an earlier date. - (2) Under a consumer contract for services, the contractor is liable for any lack of conformity of work which becomes evident within two years as of the delivery of the work to the consumer.
-Under a consumer contract for services, it is presumed that any lack of conformity which becomes evident within six months as of the date of delivery of the work to the customer already existed before delivery of the work, unless such presumption is contrary to the nature of the work or lack of conformity. - (3) The contractor is also liable for the lack of conformity of work which occurs after the risk of accidental loss of or damage to the thing passes to the customer if the lack of conformity of the work arises from a violation of the obligations of the contractor.
+Under a consumer contract for services, it is presumed that any lack of conformity which becomes evident within six months as of the date of delivery of the work to the customer already existed before delivery of the work, unless such presumption is contrary to the nature of the work or lack of conformity. - (21) In the case of a contract for services the object of which is construction work for the purposes of Building Code and which is entered into by a person engaged in economic and professional activities and a consumer, it is presumed that any non-conformity with the terms and conditions of the contract which becomes evident within two years as of the day of delivery of the work to the consumer existed at the time of delivery of the work, if such an assumption is not inconsistent with the nature or defect of the work.
+Agreements which derogate from the provisions of this subsection to the detriment of the consumer are void.